Yankee Homecoming Golf Tournament

 Yankee Homecoming Golf Tournament – GENO Open 2021

 The 2021 Yankee Homecoming Golf Tournament, GENO Open will be held on Monday, August 2nd at Ould Newbury Golf Club.
+This event is sold out for The 2021 Yankee Homecoming Festivites.
 The Tournament which is open to both men and women, kicks off at 8 AM with a shogun scramble.
 The raffle and silent auction will run throughout the Yankee Homecoming Golf Tournament, GENO Open, followed by awarding of prizes with a cash bar cocktail hour.
 Be ready to play your best, as there is a $10,000 cash prize for getting a hole in one on the sixth hole!

 After the Geno Open, participants and guests will proceed to the dock at Waterfront Park to board the Captains Lady at 4 PM for a dinner cruise hosted by the Starboard Galley Restaurant.
 The menu will include: Caesar Salad and pasta salad, Sirloin Steak Tips, Grilled Chicken and Shrimp, rolls & butter followed by Strawberry Shortcake.